-- 6.35 The new means of access to the EMG2 Main Site is identified in Schedule 1 and is part of the Highways Works covered by Schedule 12.
-However, to allow some flexibility, this article is included to allow for modification of the access, or other means of access to be provided.
-This is subject to prior agreement with the relevant highway authority or, in the case of private streets, the street authority. - 6.36 Paragraph 6 provides for alterations to private means of access to be carried out (as detailed in Part 1 of Schedule 6) to enable the carrying out and use of the highway works. - 6.37 Paragraph 7 refers to some private means of access which are being closed for which no substitute is to be provided.
-These are listed in Part 2 of Schedule 6. - 6.38 Paragraph 5 refers to new means of access to be provided.
-These are detailed in Part 3 of Schedule 6.The creation of the private accesses is permitted by section 120(3) of the 2008 Act because the purpose for which the provisions relating to the creation of the private accesses are included in the Order is to facilitate the development consented by the Order, and therefore their creation is clearly related to the authorised development. - 6.39 The article is the same as [].
+- provided.
+This is subject to prior agreement with the relevant highway authority or, in the case of private streets, the street authority. - 5.36 Paragraph 6 provides for alterations to private means of access to be carried out (as detailed in Part 1 of Schedule 6) to enable the carrying out and use of the highway works. - 5.37 Paragraph 7 refers to some private means of access which are being closed for which no substitute is to be provided.
+These are listed in Part 2 of Schedule 6. - 5.38 Paragraph 0 refers to new means of access to be provided.
+These are detailed in Part 3 of Schedule 6.
+The creation of the private accesses is permitted by section 120(3) of the 2008 Act because the purpose for which the provisions relating to the creation of the private accesses are included in the Order is to facilitate the development consented by the Order, and therefore their creation is clearly related to the authorised development. - 5.39 The article is the same as the Northampton DCO.